jannis-baum/bachelor-thesis/thesis/chapters/3-annotation-server.md

 them, namely drugs' names, descriptions, synonyms and their \glspl{rxcui}: unique identifiers given by the National Library of Medicine's standardized drug nomenclature RxNorm [@liu_rxnorm_2005].
-Additionally, the \glsa{pgx} experts working with us annotate drugs that have \glsa{pgx} relevance with a short and concise drug class and \gls{indication} made to be easily comprehensible for patients.
+Additionally, the \glsa{pgx} experts working with us annotate drugs that have \gls{pgx} relevance with descriptive texts made to be easily comprehensible for patients.

 \Gls{guideline} information (2.) is first fetched from the public \gls{api} of the \glsa{cpic} (\gls{cpic}). \gls{cpic} provides "peer-reviewed, updated,